sparrowwallet/frigate/README.md

 ## Approach

-The key problem that BIP0352 introduces with respect to scanning is that much of the computation cannot be done generally ahead of time.
+The key problem that BIP 352 introduces with respect to scanning is that much of the computation cannot be done generally ahead of time.
-Instead, for every silent payment address, each transaction must be considered separately to determine if it sends funds to that address.
+Instead, for every silent payment address, each transaction in the blockchain must be considered separately to determine if it sends funds to that address.
-In order to ensure that client keys are ephemeral and not stored, this computation must be done in a reasonable period of time.
+In order to ensure that client keys are ephemeral and not stored, this computation must be done in a reasonable period of time on millions of transactions.

 In order to achieve this, Frigate addresses the problem of data gravity directly.
 Like most light client silent payment services, it builds an index of the data that can be pre-computed, generally known as a tweak index.